tenintech/ticketing-system-install-lab/README.md

 ## ⏭️Next Steps

-To further build hands-on experience with IT support workflows, I will be expanding this project by working with a more widely used ticketing platform: Zendesk.
+In the next lab, I will be expanding this project by working with a more widely used ticketing platform: Zendesk.

-In the next phase, I plan to:
+I plan to:

-Simulate real-world IT support tickets and help desk workflows Practice troubleshooting and resolving common IT issues through ticket management Document the lifecycle of support tickets from creation to resolution Demonstrate how help desk technicians prioritize, escalate, and close incidents
+- Simulate real-world IT support tickets and help desk workflows
+- Practice troubleshooting and resolving common IT issues through ticket management